- BLUES SPORTING AWARDS

 Support your learning at Otago Polytechnic by using the resources, facilities and services at the Robertson Library:

-- Borrow course textbooks (with your current OP ID card) and access a large collection of quality research online with your student username and password.
+- Borrow from the collection (with your current OP ID card) and access a large collection of quality research online with your student username and password.

 - Use the student computers, printing, copying and scanning facilities.
 OP Wi-fi also available.

 - Study on your own, book a group room (online) or make use of the kitchenette facilities in the common room area.